canonical/temporal-k8s-operator/documentation/reference/security.md

 # Security

-Temporalio proivdes an array of features that enable an operator to secure their deployment.
+Temporalio provides an array of features that enable an operator to secure their deployment.
 This guide describes the implementation of security features such as client-side encryption, authentication and authorization.